Guta-12/ETS0594-15/python/README.md

+# isupper
-The  method in Python is part of the string class, and its primary purpose is to check if all the alphabetic characters in a string are uppercase.
+ the string class, and its primary purpose is to check if all the alphabetic characters in a string are uppercase.
 It is frequently used in text processing when determining whether a string satisfies certain case-related conditions.
 Return Value: A boolean value:
 Returns True if all the alphabetic characters in the string are uppercase Returns False otherwise.